judiagossou01/py-api/README.md

 ## Usage

+- Run the `pip install -r requirements.txt` command to install the necessary dependencies.

 - Create a `.env` file in the `src` of your project and insert your key/value pairs in the following format :